vinicius0026/blog/_posts/2020-05-20-data-driven-components.md

   - typescript
 ---

-> TLDR: In this article we discuss building components based on the data definitions.
+> TLDR: In this article, we discuss building components based on the data definitions.
 Code available at [vinicius0026/data-driven-components](https://github.com/vinicius0026/data-driven-components)

 ---